cabinz/cbias/README.md

 # CBIAS

 Welcome to the official repo of Cbias! :D

-Cbias is abbreviation of "a Compiler Built In A Semester" for memorizing the time we spent together learning, coding and debugging within one semester (2021-2022-2).
+Cbias is abbreviation of "a Compiler Built In A Semester", for commemorating the time we spent together learning, coding and debugging in semester 2021-2022-2.

 As a product for contest, the compiler translates [SysY](doc/ref/SysY2022-lang-def.pdf) (a subset of C programming language) to ARM assembly code running on a Raspberry Pi 4 Model B 4GB.

+This project is planned to serve as a teaching sample compiler for BIT compiler courses starting in 2023.

 ## Environment